 Overview

 The Salvadoran market may be significantly larger than portrayed by U.S. export data.
-A high percentage of El Salvador’s imports of consumer-oriented products are registered as Guatemalan imports.
-This is because many containers from the United States come through Guatemala’s Atlantic ports.
+A high percentage of El Salvador’s imports of consumer-oriented products are registered as originating from Guatemala.
+This is because many containers from the United States transit Guatemala’s Atlantic ports.
 Although they are in transit to El Salvador, customs officials may tally the products as Guatemalan imports.

-Consumers are increasingly purchasing groceries in supermarkets and moving away from the traditional open-air markets or small family-run stores, mainly due to more extensive product offerings.
+Consumers are increasingly purchasing groceries in supermarkets and moving away from traditional open-air markets or small, family-run stores, primarily due to the more extensive product offerings.
 It is estimated that approximately 40% of food sales are generated in supermarkets.
-The supermarket industry is dominated by Walmart, Super Selectos, and U.S. wholesaler PriceSmart.
+Walmart, Super Selectos, and U.S. wholesaler PriceSmart dominate the supermarket industry.

 Leading Sub-Sectors